eficode-academy/docker-katas/labs/windows-docker/win2-windows-on-windows.md

 If you want leave out the "powershell" in the end, it will automatically execute cmd which messes a bit with the powershell of your VM.

+Exit the container by typing `exit` to exit the container.

 If you run `docker image ls`, you'll note that hello-world is built on nanoserver:

 ```